sebkln/basetemplate/README.md

 *Note: remember to also import an extension's TypoScript constants in `constants.typoscript`, if given*

-This allows you to specify the loading order in one central place, to version it with Git and to deploy it to multiple web servers (e.g. Production, Staging and Development).
+This allows you to specify the loading order in one central place, to version it with Git and to deploy it to multiple web servers (e.g. Production, Staging, and Development).

 #### 2. Include the Page TSconfig